9566618/shadowproxy/README.md

 10. How to use both IPV4 and IPV6?
    - If your local network enabled IPV6, then you'd better configure an IPV6 server.
 Or you could not connect, for some domains are resolved with ipv6 addresses.
    - If you only have IPV4 locally, you can use an IPV4 server only.
 For some VPS servers, only IPV4 available.
+11. How does DNS resolved?
+   - dnsmasq is still the main dns server.
+But dnsmasq will reroute packets to upstream, which is our local dns server. the local dns server would reroute the packets to remote overseas public dns server based on the acl table.